SchrodingersGat/KiBoM/README.md

 ### Configuration File
 BoM generation options can be configured (on a per-project basis) by editing the *bom.ini* file in the PCB project directory.
 This file is generated the first time that the KiBoM script is run, and allows configuration of the following options.
-* *ignore_dnf*: Component groups designated as 'DNF' (do not fit) will be excluded from the BoM output
+* `ignore_dnf` : Component groups designated as 'DNF' (do not fit) will be excluded from the BoM output
-* *number_rows*: Add row numbers to the BoM output
+* `number_rows` : Add row numbers to the BoM output
-* *group_connectors*: If this option is set, connector comparison based on the 'Value' field is ignored.
+* `group_connectors` : If this option is set, connector comparison based on the 'Value' field is ignored.
 This allows multiple connectors which are named for their function (e.g. "Power", "ICP" etc) can be grouped together.
-* *test_regex*: If this option is set, each component group row is test against a list of (user configurable) regular expressions.
+* `test_regex` : If this option is set, each component group row is test against a list of (user configurable) regular expressions.
 If any matches are found, that row is excluded from the output BoM file.
-* *merge_blank_field*: If this option is set, blank fields are able to be merged with non-blank fields (and do not count as a 'conflict')
+* `merge_blank_field` : If this option is set, blank fields are able to be merged with non-blank fields (and do not count as a 'conflict')
-* *fit_field*: This is the name of the part field used to determine if the component is fitted, or not.
+* `fit_field` : This is the name of the part field used to determine if the component is fitted, or not.
+* `include_version_number` : If this option is set, the schematic version number will be appended to the BOM filename (before the extension). e.g. `PRJBOM.csv` will become `PRJBOM_REV.csv`

-* *IGNORE_COLUMNS*: A list of columns can be marked as 'ignore', and will not be output to the BoM file.
+* `IGNORE_COLUMNS` : A list of columns can be marked as 'ignore', and will not be output to the BoM file.
 By default, the *Part_Lib* and *Footprint_Lib* columns are ignored.
-* *GROUP_FIELDS*: A list of component fields used to group components together.
+* `GROUP_FIELDS` : A list of component fields used to group components together.
-* *COMPONENT_ALIASES*: A list of space-separated values which allows multiple schematic symbol visualisations to be consolidated.
+* `COMPONENT_ALIASES` : A list of space-separated values which allows multiple schematic symbol visualisations to be consolidated.
-* *REGEX_INCLUDE*: A list of regular expressions used to explicity include components.
+* `REGEX_INCLUDE` : A list of regular expressions used to explicity include components.
 If there are no regex here, all components pass this test.
 If there are regex here, then a component must match at least one of them to be included in the BoM.
-* *REGEX_EXCLUDE*: If a component matches any of these regular expressions, it wil *not* be included in the BoM.
+* `REGEX_EXCLUDE` : If a component matches any of these regular expressions, it wil *not* be included in the BoM.

 Example configuration file (.ini format) *default values shown*